 The cruise ship

 My cruise ship was Stena line, taking 7 hours overnight to reach the port of Trelleborg.
-I saw other fellow bikepackers waiting for boarding at front of the car line.
-The bicycle storage was free, but we had to find our way on the ship between huge cargo trucks to find it.
+I saw fellow bikepackers waiting for boarding at front of the car line.
+The bicycle storage was free, but we had to find our way out through huge cargo trucks.
 To have a proper rest before the adventure, I booked myself an expensive sleeping pod.
-Although I quickly realized that was quite unnecessary.
+Although, I quickly realized that it was quite unnecessary.
 People were just using sleeping bags to sleep on the floor!
 Nevertheless, I slept like a baby.

 It indeed smelled like an exquisite bottle of home fragrance for the entire length of the Sweden trip.